mozilla-it/ctms-api/docs/adrs/waitlists_subscribed.md

 **Robustness**: High

 When synchronizing with Acoustic, we would simply delete waitlists entries where `subscribed` is `false`.
 It does not affect existing waitlists entries where `subscribed` is `true`.
 The operation is idempotent and can be interrupted and retried without impact.
+If we want to store the `subscribed` column in Acoustic, like we plan to do for newsletters in #562, we just upsert all entries.

 **Adaptability**: Low